Out-of-Pocket Maximum

 So what costs are included in your out-of-pocket maximum?

-Annual Deductible – as with most insurance policies, there is an insurance deductible in place, which is meant to deter frequent, potentially needless visits.
+Annual Deductible – As with most insurance policies, there is an insurance deductible in place, which is meant to deter frequent, potentially needless visits and use up unnecessary medical services.
 You pay the deductible amount prior to the insurance company pitching in one dollar.

 Co-Insurance – This is similar to a co-pay, but is typically an annual figure.
 For example, you may be required to pay 20 percent of your total annual healthcare costs after your deductible is met, up to your out-of-pocket maximum.

+These may seem like extreme preventive services, but knowing these limits can help you financially.
 There are certain types of health care policies that do not include some or all of the expenses above in the calculation of your out-of-pocket maximum, so be sure to compare plans carefully.
+If you already have a health insurance company you work with, ask them what your coverage options are.

 Compare Quotes From Top Companies and Save